 - You did not resist arrest

 If you were unlawfully arrested, that means that the actions of the officer or EMT were illegal and that you had every right to resist.
 This may include executing a search warrant based on facts known to be false, arresting someone without probable cause, racial profiling, and using excessive or unreasonable force.

 Self-defense is also a fairly common argument and may be applied when a police officer is using excessive or unreasonable force against you.
 However, it's important to note that you may not use any more force than you believe is necessary to protect yourself.
 A trusted criminal defense lawyer may help you understand and sort out the appropriate defenses to execute based on the circumstances of your case.

 Consult an Experienced Santa Barbara Resisting Arrest Lawyer

 If you're confronted with accusations of resisting arrest, it's essential that you contact an experienced criminal defense lawyer who knows California law and may help you defend against your alleged actions.
 The expert attorneys at the Aron Law Firm, led by William M. Aron, are here to investigate your case in detail and build a robust defense.
 Our legal team is well-versed in protecting clients from resisting arrest charges and are dedicated to helping them avoid the consequences that stem from this offense.

 Mr. Aron—who previously served as a Deputy District Attorney and has substantial experience with a broad variety of criminal cases—takes a client-centered approach and aims to make the legal process as painless as possible.
-To speak with a resisting arrest defense attorney, schedule a free consultation by completing our contact form or calling us at (805) 618-1768.
+To speak with a resisting arrest defense attorney, schedule a consultation by completing our contact form or calling us at (805) 618-1768.